tom5167/mealbuddy/S3/ReadMe.txt

 Amazon S3 is designed for 99.999999999% (11 9's) of durability, and stores data for millions of applications for companies all around the world.

 https://aws.amazon.com/s3/

+Made a UI design (welcome page) using html,css,js for chatbot, this is the link ( https://s3.amazonaws.com/www.mealbuddy.xyz/index.html )